JovanRL/spotify-recently-played-tracks/README.md

 ## Limitations
 - The Spotify API only gives you the last 50 played songs
-- This is not a realtime pipeline, so you will have to run the cointainer everytime you want to upload new data
+- This is not a realtime pipeline, so you will have to run the container everytime you want to upload new data